Lobster boat tracking coming to protect whales, fishery

 The tracking devices would record the location of the vessel while it is fishing, said Caitlin Starks, a fishery management plan coordinator with the commission.
 That would provide regulators with better data to get an idea of where in the ocean lobsters are located, she said.

 The new rules could also help protect North Atlantic right whales, which number only about 360, Starks said.
-The whales are vulnerable to entanglement in fishing gear, which can cause them to drown.
-They’ve been listed as endangered under the Endangered Species Act for more than 50 years and have suffered poor reproduction and high mortality in recent years.
+The whales are vulnerable to entanglement in fishing gear, which can drown them.
+They’ve been listed as endangered under the Endangered Species Act for more than 50 years, suffering from poor reproduction rates and high mortality in recent years.

 New federal rules are coming to the lobster fishery soon to help protect the whales.
 Federal officials have said they will focus on reducing the number of vertical ropes in the water.
 They’re also expected to modify restricted areas of ocean.